Navigate to content

 Combined Nomenclature (CN)

-Agricultural producer – a legal or natural person, or a group of legal or natural persons, whose holding is situated in Estonia, and who engages in an agricultural activity.
+Agricultural producer – a legal or natural person who engages in an agricultural activity

-Butter and other yellow fat products (as equivalent of 82% butter) – butter, natural butter (processed directly and only from pasteurized cream), recombined butter (produced from butteroil, dry non-fat milk-material and water), whey butter (produced from whey cream or mix of whey cream and cream), rendered butter and butteroil and other milk fat products shown as butter equivalent (incl. võideks, võidel).
+Butter and other yellow fat products (as equivalent of 82% butter) – butter, natural butter (processed directly and only from pasteurised cream), recombined butter (produced from butteroil, dry non-fat milk-material and water), whey butter (produced from whey cream or mix of whey cream and cream), rendered butter and butteroil and other milk fat products shown as butter equivalent (incl. võideks, võidel)

 Buttermilk – a residual product (also acid or acidified) of the processing of milk or cream into butter (by continuous churning and separation of solid fat).
 Buttermilk with additives is included in drinks with a milk base.

 Cheese – a fresh or matured (semi-)solid product obtained by coagulating milk, skimmed milk, partly skimmed milk, cream, whey cream or buttermilk, alone or in combination, by the action of rennet or other suitable coagulating agents, and by partly draining the whey resulting from such coagulation (incl. cheese-like product with vegetable fat).
-Includes cheese obtained from cow milk, incl fresh cheese.
+Includes cheese obtained from cow's milk, incl. fresh cheese.

 Cream – processed cream available for delivery outside dairies (for human consumption, as raw material, for manufacturers of chocolate, ice cream, etc.).
 Also includes cream heat treated, acidified, in cartons or tins.